jordancrawfordnz/goodbudget-to-ynab/README.md

 # GoodBudget to YNAB Importer

+---

+**Please note:** This project is not actively maintained, it may no longer work and may depend on out of date dependencies.

+---

 ## What is this?
 [YNAB (You Need a Budget)](https://www.youneedabudget.com/) and [GoodBudget](https://goodbudget.com/) are personal finance apps.